 Collection Item Summary:

 The Talon first flew in 1959.
 The U.S. Air Force uses the T-38 for test pilots and flight test engineers training at the U.S. Air Force Test Pilot School at Edwards Air Force Base, Calif.
 Air Force Materiel Command uses the T-38 to test experimental equipment such as electrical and weapon systems.
-Pilots from most North Atlantic Treaty Organization countries train in the T-38 at Sheppard AFB, Texas, through the Euro-NATO Joint Jet Pilot Training Program.
-The National Aeronautics and Space Administration uses T-38 aircraft as trainers for astronauts and as observers and chase planes on programs such as the space shuttle.
-The Talon was also used by Jacquiline Cochran on several record-breaking speed and altitude flights.
+Pilots from most the North Atlantic Treaty Organization countries train in the T-38 at Sheppard AFB, Texas, through the Euro-NATO Joint Jet Pilot Training Program.
+The National Aeronautics and Space Administration uses T-38 aircraft as trainers for astronauts and to carry observers and chase other aircraft on programs such as the space shuttle.
+Jacqueline Cochran used this Talon to set eight world records for speed and altitude in 1961.

 Collection Item Long Description:

 The T-38A Talon is a twin-engine, high-altitude, supersonic jet trainer used in a variety of roles because of its design, economy of operations, ease of maintenance, high performance and exceptional safety record.
 Air Education and Training Command is the primary user of the T-38A for joint specialized undergraduate pilot training.
 Air Combat Command, Air Force Materiel Command and the National Aeronautics and Space Administration also use the T-38A in various roles.

 The T-38A has swept wings, a streamlined fuselage and tricycle landing gear with a steerable nose wheel.
 Two independent hydraulic systems power the ailerons, rudder and other flight control surfaces.
 Critical aircraft components are waist high and can be easily reached by maintenance crews.